Dp-finite and Noetherian NIP integral domains: Introduction

-The following \emph{henselianity conjecture} is part of the conjectural classification of NIP fields: \begin{conjecture}[Henselianity conjecture] If $\Oo$ is an NIP valuation ring, then $\Oo$ is henselian. \end{conjecture} Conjecture~\ref{hens} is known to hold in the following cases: \begin{enumerate} \item $\Frac(\Oo)$ has characteristic $p > 0$, or equivalently, $\Oo$ is an $\Ff_p$-algebra \cite[Theorem~2.8]{prdf1a}. \item $\Oo$ is dp-finite \cite[Corollary~4.16(3)]{prdf6}, meaning that the dp-rank of $\Oo$ is finite. \end{enumerate} See \cite[Section~4.2]{NIPguide} for information on dp-rank.
-We propose the following generalization of Conjecture~\ref{hens}. \begin{conjecture} If $R$ is an NIP ring, then $R$ is a direct product of finitely many henselian local rings.
-In particular, if $R$ is an NIP integral domain, then $R$ is a henselian local ring. \end{conjecture} See Proposition~\ref{gh-reform} for some equivalent forms of this conjecture.
-When $R$ is an $\Ff_p$-algebra, Conjecture~\ref{ghens} holds by \cite[Theorem~3.21]{fpcase}.
-In this paper, we verify the dp-finite case: \begin{theorem} If $R$ is a dp-finite ring, then $R$ satisfies Conjecture~\ref{ghens}: $R$ is a direct product of finitely many henselian local rings. \end{theorem} We also show that the henselianity conjecture implies Conjecture~\ref{ghens} in certain cases, namely Theorems~\ref{mt2} and \ref{mt3} below. \begin{theorem} Assume the henselianity conjecture.
-If $R$ is a Noetherian NIP ring, then $R$ satisfies Conjecture~\ref{ghens}: $R$ is a direct product of finitely many henselian local rings. \end{theorem} We will say more about NIP Noetherian rings in Section~\ref{intro2} below.
+The following \emph{henselianity conjecture} is part of the conjectural classification of NIP fields discussed in \cite{NIP-char, halevi-hasson-jahnke, hhj-v-top}. \begin{conjecture}[Henselianity conjecture] If $\Oo$ is an NIP valuation ring, then $\Oo$ is henselian. \end{conjecture} Conjecture~\ref{hens} is known to hold in the following cases: \begin{enumerate} \item $\Frac(\Oo)$ has characteristic $p > 0$, or equivalently, $\Oo$ is an $\Ff_p$-algebra \cite[Theorem~2.8]{prdf1a}. \item $\Oo$ is dp-finite \cite[Corollary~4.16(3)]{prdf6}, meaning that the dp-rank of $\Oo$ is finite. \end{enumerate} See \cite[Section~4.2]{NIPguide} for information on dp-rank.
+Note that ``NIP'' is equivalent to ``bounded dp-rank'', and ``dp-finite'' is a proper subclass of ``NIP''. \emph{Dp-minimal} means ``dp-rank 1''.
+By \cite[Proposition~2.8(2)]{halevi-delbee}, a valuation ring $\Oo$ has the same dp-rank as the corresponding valued field, i.e., the structure $(K,+,\cdot,\Oo)$ where $K = \Frac(\Oo)$.